 Brent Rohlik runs his business the same way he runs his life.
 “With hard work, integrity and faith,” he says.

 These values, which he learned from his family while growing up on a farm in southern Minnesota, are the same values he tries to bring to his business, Rohlik Financial Group (RFG).

-With 20 years of experience in investment advising, Rohlik combines both education and transparency to maximize clients’ interests.
+With 20 years of experience in financial services, Rohlik combines both education and transparency to assist clients with their interests.

 Rohlik recently bought Palmer Klaas Financial Group, 4615 E. State Street, and now runs RFG’s Rockford operations out of this office.

 “Once I met with Palmer and got to know him personally and his business model, it was quickly evident that this was going to be a great acquisition for us,” Rohlik says.
 “Our ethics and morals are in line and he ran a very ‘clean,’ compliant business, which makes this an easy transition for both parties.”

 Rohlik worked in the insurance industry after college, and in 2009, saw his entrepreneurial dream come full circle when he started Rohlik Financial Group, LLC.
 The firm manages group retirement plans for several companies along with individual wealth management.
 RFG specializes in 401(k), 403(b), 457 and 529 plans, as well as individual insurance, brokerage accounts, annuities, mutual funds, IRAs and other investment needs.